Ghost Towns In Delaware

 Bancroft Mills in Wilmington, Delaware, is quite an exciting sight to see.
 The mills along the Brandywine River can date back to 1787, when Delaware became a state.
 The buildings were closed in 1961, but select portions have since been renovated and turned into condominiums.
 Fire damage can be seen throughout the mills as multiple fires occurred throughout the properties’ operational time.

 In Millsboro, Delaware, finding abandoned mills and remnants of the past is not hard.
 There were once over 15 operating mills in Millsboro, which helped the town earn its name.
 Situated at the headwaters of the Indian River, the location was ideal for milling.
-The buildings are mostly falling apart and rough looking but still exciting.
+The buildings are mostly falling apart and rough-looking, but they are still exciting.